butcherbirdy/butcherbirdy/README.md

-hi im butcherbird or shrike, im gay he him im ok at css and html, shit at javascript (ty typescript for existing)
+hi im butcherbird or shrike, im gay. he him for me, im ok at css and html, shit at javascript (ty typescript for existing)

 <!---